To connect your real time Snowplow data to Indicative, follow the instructions below:

 a.
 Take a look at the Function code box.
 In the Handler textbox paste: com.snowplowanalytics.indicative.LambdaHandler::recordHandler

 b.
 From the Code entry type dropdown pick Upload a file from Amazon S3.
 A textbox labeled S3 Link URL will appear.
 We are hosting the code through our hosted assets.
-You will need to choose the S3 bucket in the same region as your AWS Lambda function: for example if your Lambda is us-east-1 region, paste the following URL: s3://snowplow-hosted-assets-us-east-1/relays/indicative/snowplow-indicative-relay-0.1.0.jar in the textbox.
+You will need to choose the S3 bucket in the same region as your AWS Lambda function: for example if your Lambda is us-east-1 region, paste the following URL: s3://snowplow-hosted-assets-us-east-1/relays/indicative/indicative-relay-0.1.0.jar in the textbox.
 Take a look at this table to pick the right bucket name for your region.
 Make sure Runtime is Java 8.

-3. Below Function code settings you will find a section called Environment variables.
+4. Below Function code settings you will find a section called Environment variables.
 In the first row, first column (the key), type INDICATIVE_API_KEY.
-In the second column (the value), paste your API Key obtained in the beginning of this guide.
+In the second column (the value), paste your API Key.

-5. Now let's add our enriched Kinesis stream as an event source for the Lambda function.
+6.As final step, add your Snowplow enriched Kinesis stream as an event source for the Lambda function.
 You can follow the official AWS tutorial if you are using AWS CLI or do it directly from the AWS Console using the following instructions.
 Scroll to the top of the page and from the list of triggers in the Designer configuration up top, choose Kinesis.

 Take a look at the Configure triggers section which just appeared below.
 Choose your Kinesis stream that contains Snowplow enriched events.
 Set the batch size to your liking - 100 is a reasonable setting.
 Note that this a maximum batch size, the function can be triggered with fewer records.
 For the starting position we recommend Trim horizon, which starts processing the stream from an observable start (Alternatively, you can select At timestamp to start sending data from a particular date).
 Click the Add button to finish the trigger configuration.
 Make sure Enable trigger is selected.

 6. Save the changes by clicking the Save button in the top-right part of the page.